msainsburydale/NeuralEstimators.jl/docs/src/API/architectures.md

 # Neural-network building blocks

-Any [Flux](https://fluxml.ai/Flux.jl/stable/) model can be used to construct a neural network when using the package.
-In addition to the standard Flux layers and architectures, the following components can be useful.
+Any [Flux.jl](https://fluxml.ai/Flux.jl/stable/) or [Lux.jl](https://lux.csail.mit.edu/stable/) model can be used to construct a neural network when using the package.
+In addition to the standard layers and architectures provided with these deep-learning packages ([Flux](https://fluxml.ai/Flux.jl/stable/reference/models/layers/)/[Lux](https://lux.csail.mit.edu/stable/api/Lux/layers)), the following components can be useful.

 ## Modules

 The structures listed below are often useful when constructing neural estimators.
-In particular, [`DeepSet`](@ref) provides a convenient wrapper for embedding standard neural networks (e.g., MLPs, CNNs, GNNs) into a framework suited to making inference with an arbitrary number of independent replicates.
+In particular, [`DeepSet`](@ref) provides a convenient wrapper for embedding standard neural networks (e.g., MLPs, CNNs, GNNs) into a framework suited to making inference with an arbitrary number of replicates.

 ```@docs
 DeepSet